Employment Based Immigration & Workplace Compliance FAQs

 As a preliminary step, it may be worth making a short visit as a business visitor (B-1/WB) to the U.S. to do your research, provided you do not perform local labor for hire.
 Once you are closer to acquiring or setting up a business, develop a very detailed business plan describing your service or product, marketing plan, financing sources, hiring plans, projected operating expenses, ownership interests, and capital contributions, etc. Not only will a business plan be useful for visa planning and application purposes, it will most likely be required for a visa application.
 Plus, you can use it to obtain financing from banks and other investors.
 A business plan is a good road map to help you build your business.
 A business plan is very helpful to an immigration attorney (not to mention your tax and corporate counsel) because it helps us to analyze the appropriate immigration vehicle.
 Also, it is the evidence of choice to support the seriousness of your plans and capabilities.
 Most consulates require it for business visas, especially for start-ups and investor visas.

 Be sure to talk to your tax and estate planning advisor.
-Tax and estates issues play an important role in immigration planning.
+Tax and estate issues play an important role in immigration planning.
 For example, to reduce U.S. tax liability, you my need to limit your physical presence in the U.S., thus limiting your choice of visas to certain nonimmigrant visas rather than permanent residence.
 Or, your tax counsel could advise you of the reverse.
 Tax and immigration both play a role in the choice of business entity to set up, who the owners will be, their nationalities, their respective ownership interests, and your choice of visas.
 Sometimes, tax and immigration issues work at cross purposes.
 Therefore, it is important that your tax and immigration counsel get on the same page.
 Ultimately, if you can visit the U.S., make an appointment to consult with international tax and immigration counsel here so we can work together.
 We work with a number of international tax professionals (accountants and lawyers).

 Another issue to consider is whether you intend to stay in a field or industry that you know best.
 Often the immigration authorities will want some proof that you have the capability to make the business successful.
 If you have never been in business, at least be able to demonstrate that you have the skills and experience to make or sell your business product or service.
 This is not a hard and fast rule, just a recommendation.
 If you have been in business for a long time or have multiple businesses, moving into new industries, products or services should not be a problem.